• Skip to primary navigation

 Recipe for Grilled Corn Chaat taken from www.hookedonheat.com.
 Visit site for detailed recipe.

-I love putting casual buffet menus together where guests can just sit and chat while nibbling on some delicious food.
-For a book club meet, it's always best to serve food that can be easily picked up with one hand and eaten while you use the other hand to navigate through your favourite passages and pages in the book.
+For a book club meet, it’s always best to serve food that can be easily picked up with one hand and eaten while you use the other hand to navigate through your favourite passages and pages in the book.
 Here is what I think would go well at this particular meeting.
-Most of the items can be prepared up to a few days in advanced, stored in the freezer or fridge till D-day, and kept warm in the oven till it's ready to serve.
+Most of the items can be prepared up to a few days in advanced, stored in the freezer or fridge till D-day, and kept warm in the oven till it’s ready to serve.
 I hope you and your friends will enjoy this menu as much as the party!
 Happy hosting!

 Super Easy Baked Samosas